-There are several freedom camping sites in the Great Lake Taupo region where you can pull up or pitch a tent.
+There are several freedom camping sites in the Great Lake Taupo region, perfect for those with self-contained campervans.

 We support responsible camping and encourage the use of our many commercial camping grounds, so if you would prefer to have amenities close at hand or are traveling in a non-self-contained vehicle, contact one of our fantastic local holiday parks.
 Most holiday parks offer superb facilities including bicycle hire, swimming pools and the all important hot shower.
-However, if you do decide to freedom camp you can find some important information listed below.
+However, if you do decide to rough it out, you can find some important information about freedom camping listed below.

 Hipapatua / Reid's Farm Recreation Reserve

 Reid’s Farm is a popular freedom camping spot located on the banks of the Waikato River on Huka Falls Road, five minutes north of Taupo.
 You can tent here or park your non-self-contained vehicle and stay up to 7 nights in any fortnight for free.